 - There is enough room to fit the power cable in there, but I think a bit more space would make it easier for people with large hands to connect and disconnect the cable.

 - The space inside seems too small to fit the elaborate furniture in the room.

 - I have been focusing on fitting my things into the very limited space this apartment affords.

-- 2.1Succeed in finding time in a busy schedule to see someone or do something: I could fit you in at 3.45 this afternoonMore example sentences
+- 2.1Succeed in finding time in a busy schedule to see someone or do something: you’re never too busy to fit exercise into your lifeMore example sentences

 - The organisers were hoping the champion runner would fit the event into her busy schedule.

 - This enabled her to decide when she worked and to fit it in around her busy schedule, which included picking up the kids from school.

 - How do you fit your workouts into such a busy schedule?